valehasadli/BlinkHub/README.md

 ### 8. Non-UI Logic

 For parts of your application logic that reside outside the React component tree, event emitters can be beneficial, as they aren't tied to React's lifecycle or component hierarchy.

+**For a practical use case in React using the BlinkHub Emitter, see the [React example on GitHub](https://github.com/valehasadli/blinkhub-react-example).**